m-k-a-r/Language-Tutoring-Chatbot/README.md

 ## Grammar Error Correction

 We use a grammar error correction (GEC) model to integrate into the RASA framework.
 To do so, we finetune a pre-trained LM model, in our case, the mT5[1], on the Multilingual GEC dataset[2]. \
 We were further interested in comparing the performance of mT5 finetuned for GEC against GPT-3 zero-shot evaluated on this task.
-We use the gpt-3.5-turbo model from OpenAI in conjunction with the LangChain API to prompt GPT-3.
-After analyzing the performance of both approaches, the better of the two will be what we use in the backend of our RASA chatbot.
+We use the gpt-3.5-turbo model from OpenAI in conjunction with the LangChain API to zero-shot and few-shot prompt GPT-3.5.
+After analyzing the performance of both approaches, we found that the finetuned mT5 model outperformed the prompted GPT model, even when using few-shot prompting.
+With this in mind, we use mT5 in the backend of our RASA chatbot as the GEC model.

+See the **Chatbot_Project_Report.pdf** file in this repo for the complete write-up of this project -- including motivation, design, experimentation, and results.

 ## Citations